 “Gartner defines augmented intelligence as a human-centered partnership model of people and AI working together to enhance cognitive performance.
 This includes learning, decision making and new experiences.
 Augmented intelligence is all about people taking advantage of AI,” said Svetlana Sicular, research vice president at Gartner.
 “As AI technology evolves, the combined human and AI capabilities that augmented intelligence allows will deliver the greatest benefits to enterprises.”

 These latest ideas will help innovators and businesses understand the concepts, and focus on the operational aims of AI and other tools, moving away from the long-running hype over AI and chatbots.
-Other names will come to the fore, like decision automation, as the need for a business focus overcomes the usual marketing hype.
+Other names will come to the fore, like compliance process automation and decision automation, as the need for a business focus overcomes the usual marketing hype.

 While Gartner’s predications apply across most larger business types and markets, legal businesses are already using automation for compliance, case management, tax and customs checkers among other use cases that will deliver added benefits as they become smarter through AI.